 Fistula.
-A fistula is basically a pimple- or cyst-like formation on the gum because the body is trying to get rid of infections fluids.
-It’s a sure sign of infection, but doesn’t always make it clear which tooth.
+A fistula is basically a pimple- or cyst-like formation on the gum because the body is trying to get rid of infectious fluids.
+It’s a sure sign of infection but doesn’t always make it clear which tooth.

 As with so many other medical and dental issues, early detection can go a long way to help.

 Assuming your tooth pulp is infected beyond hope of curing, the main alternative to endodontic therapy is to extract it completely and replace it with a dental implant.
 Implants may be safer because the dentist can be sure all the infection is gone first, but they are also more expensive.
 Root canals have a small risk of failure, but mostly if the teeth are already broken down too far or have weirdly shaped roots.
 And root canals are also more affordable.
 If the cost of implants got low enough, we would probably see many people opting for them instead of root canals.

 If you have been experiencing dental pain and would like to know what your options are, or if you have any other questions, call Apple Valley Dental Group at 540-635-2493 or you can contact us on our website.